tusharshahrs/pulumi-home/README.md

 This repo is essentially a staging ground for pulumi examples.
 As I learn more about using Pulumi in all the different languages, this may graduate to [pulumi examples](https://github.com/pulumi/examples)

-## Examples are in different languages
+## Examples are in different languages & different clouds

 **ts** = `typescript`